A Year in the Life of Logo

 One of my favourite places on campus is our on-campus gym - The Pulse.
 The University has improved the facility since last year by rearranging the machines.
 Now, more gym-goers can do the exercises they want at any given time.
 This has been great for my schedule!

-I've had the privilege of being lectured by some of McMaster's most brilliant, dedicated researchers and educators.
+I've had the privilege of being lectured by some of McMaster's most brilliant and dedicated researchers and educators.
 This last week in one of my classes we ended a series of lectures by Dr. Matthew Miller on virology.
 In another one of my courses we have also heard guest lectures from eight noted McMaster researchers - seven from the Department of Biochemistry and one from the DeGroote school of business.

 McMaster has given me so many tools to help me achieve success after I leave here.
 The great thing about the Biomedical Discovery and Commercialization program is that it trains me to recognize a huge range of opportunities and interdisciplinary skills.
 I know that when I leave McMaster and truly become a part of the world, I’ll be prepared.
 I hope one day I will be working somewhere in the biomedical sector, either in a research or management role.
 But I know I should keep my options open and recognize great opportunities when they reveal themselves to me!